vanepp/FritzingCheckPart/README.md

 ### Error37: File
 'filename.fzp'

-This is a smd part as only the copper0 view is present but it is on the bottom layer, not the top.
-If you wanted a smd part change copper0 to copper 1 at line 20 If you wanted a through hole part add the copper1 definition after line 19
+This is a smd part as only the copper0 view is present, but it is on the bottom layer, not the top.
+If you wanted a smd part change copper0 to copper 1 at line 20 If you wanted a through-hole part add the copper1 definition after line 19

-This is a smd part but it is on the wrong layer (and thus likely an error).
+This is a smd part, but it is on the wrong layer (and thus likely an error).
 If you really want the part to be on the bottom for something this error can be ignored.